 A variety of sponsorship opportunities are available.

-Nominations for the Community Energy Photo Award must be sent to email@example.com along with...
+Nominations are now closed, apart from the Community Energy Photo Award (deadline 27 September), which will be put to the public vote.
+Images must be sent to email@example.com along with...

 - The name of the photographer.

 - Details of what was shot.

 - Why the image captures the essence of community energy.

 - Permission from the photographer or owner of the photograph for CEE to use the photograph in publicity, marketing and promotional materials including online and social media whether or not it is the final winner.